purpleidea/mgmt/docs/faq.md

 ./mgmt run lang examples/lang/hello0.mcl --converged-timeout=5
 ```

+### When I try to build `mgmt` I see: `no Go files in $GOPATH/src/github.com/purpleidea/mgmt/bindata`.

+Due to the arcane way that `golang` designed its `$GOPATH`, the main project
+directory must be inside your `$GOPATH`, and at the appropriate FQDN.
+This is:
+`$GOPATH/src/github.com/purpleidea/mgmt/`.
+If you have your project root outside
+of that directory, then you may get this error when you try to build it.
+In this
+case there is likely a `go get` version of the project at this location.
+Remove
+it and replace it with your git cloned directory.
+In my case, I like to work on
+things in `~/code/mgmt/`, so that path is a symlink that points to the long
+project directory.

 ### On startup `mgmt` hangs after: `etcd: server: starting...`.

 If you get an error message similar to: